Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 ### Workflow
 In this tutorial, you will use the SDAccel tool in GUI mode to initially create a new project, and add a C++ based kernel.
 Then, you will generate a binary container (xclbin) containing the C++ based kernel for implementation on an FPGA.
 Then, run the design in software emulation.
 You will review the generated Application Timeline report to see the kernel being called and run by the host application.

-In the second section, you will create a simple RTL kernel using the RTL Kernel Wizard, and add it to the project.
+In the second section, you will create a simple RTL kernel using the RTL Kernel Wizard and add it to the project.
 The binary container will be updated to include the RTL based kernel, as well as the C++ kernel.
-You will update the host code to use the RTL based kernel, and run hardware emulation.
+You will update the host code to use the RTL-based kernel and run hardware emulation.
 Once again, you will review the Application Timeline and see both kernels being called and run by the host application.

 ## Using C/C++ Kernels
 TO begin, launch the SDAccel environment, create a new project, and import sources.
 For reference, the _SDAccel Environment User Guide_ ([UG1023](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.3;d=ug1023-sdaccel-user-guide.pdf)) provides specific details.
 The [Getting Started with C/C++ Kernels](./docs/getting-started-c-kernels/README.md) lab also walks through the specific steps in more detail.